sprat-kv/jobseeker-analytics/CONTRIBUTING.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/) and create a new project (or use an existing one).
 2. Navigate to **APIs & Services** → **Credentials**.
 3. If this is your first time creating credentials with this project, you will have to configure the OAuth consent screen.
-4. On the OAuth Consent Screen page, scroll to "Test Users" and add yourself.
+4. On the OAuth Consent Screen page, scroll to "Test Users" and add your gmail address.
 3. Click **Create Credentials** → **OAuth 2.0 Client IDs**.
 4. Set the application type to **Web Application**.
 5. Under "Authorized redirect URIs," add: